Geologic History of Sylvan Dale Ranch

 This rock is worth a close look.
 It is easy to see that it is made up of stream-worn pebbles and sand cemented together.
 These are eroded bits of an ancestral range of Rocky Mountains that stood 300 million years ago on roughly the alignment as today’s Rockies.
 Pick up a handful of sand and gravel from the bottom of the Big Thompson and you have a sample of modern material similar to that of the ancient streambed represented by the Fountain Formation.

 By the way, the prominent chalky streaks in the Fountain are thought to represent root channels of ancient plants, tree-sized relatives of today’s horsetails (aka “scouring rush” or “joint grass”).
 In a wonderful connection with deep history, horsetails grow today in the coarse sandy soils developed from erosion of the Fountain Formation.
-Look for horsetails in Sulzer Gulch, Maitland Gulch (S of the Draft Horse Pen, across from the Ranch mailbox), and in The Hideout, S of US 34 on the way to Inspiration Point).
+Look for horsetails in Sulzer Gulch, Maitland Gulch (south of the Draft Horse Pen, across from the Ranch mailbox), and in The Hideout, south of US 34 on the way to Inspiration Point).

 To review: Eagle Ridge and Red Ridge represent a major part of the Paleozoic Era and the east ridge of the Big Valley represents the Mesozoic, an interval of over 200 million years.
 This is the same sequence of rocks exposed in the famous I-70 road-cut at Morrison, west of Denver.
 The situation around Loveland is a little more complicated because of local faulting and folding.
 On the way to Loveland, we cross the sequence several times.
 The “Devil’s Backbone” is the easternmost ridge of Dakota Sandstone.
 The geologic map below is extracted from the USGS map of the Masonville Quadrangle.